A/B testing: History

 It is difficult to definitively establish when A/B testing was first used.
 The first randomized double-blind trial to assess the effectiveness of a homeopathic drug occurred in 1835.
 Experimentation with advertising campaigns, which has been compared to modern A/B testing, began in the early 20th century.
 The advertising pioneer Claude Hopkins used promotional coupons to test the effectiveness of his campaigns.
 However, this process, which Hopkins described in his 1923 book Scientific Advertising, did not incorporate concepts such as statistical significance and the null hypothesis, which are used in statistical hypothesis testing.
 Modern statistical methods for assessing the significance of sample data were developed separately in the same period.
 This work was conducted in 1908 by William Sealy Gosset when he altered the Z-test to create Student's t-test.

 With the growth of the internet, new ways to sample populations have become available.
 Google engineers ran their first A/B test in 2000 to determine the optimum number of results to display in its search-engine results.
 The first test was unsuccessful because of glitches that resulted from slow loading times.
 Later A/B testing research was more advanced, but the foundation and underlying principles generally remain the same, and in 2011, Google ran more than 7,000 different A/B tests.

 In 2012, a Microsoft employee working on the search engine Bing created an experiment to test different methods of displaying advertising headlines.
 Within hours, the alternative format produced a revenue increase of 12% with no impact on user-experience metrics.
 Today, major software companies such as Microsoft and Google each conduct over 10,000 A/B tests annually.

 A/B testing has been claimed by some to be a change in philosophy and business-strategy in certain niches, although the approach is identical to a between-subjects design, which is commonly used in a variety of research traditions.
 A/B testing as a philosophy of web development brings the field into line with a broader movement toward evidence-based practice.

 Many companies now use the "designed experiment" approach to making marketing decisions, with the expectation that relevant sample results can improve positive conversion results.
 It is an increasingly common practice as the tools and expertise grow in this area.
+As a result, more marketing teams now use A/B testing to guide decisions, matching the rigor of the test to measured hypotheses and measuring impact on outcomes such as conversions, revenue, and downstream conversion.

 Applications

-Online social media
+Social media

 A/B tests have been used by large social-media sites such as LinkedIn, Facebook and Instagram to understand user engagement and satisfaction of online features, such as a new feature or product.
 A/B tests have also been used to conduct complex experiments on subjects such as network effects when users are offline, how online services affect user actions and how users influence one another.